youngmi97/3DVoxelGeneration/README.md

 ## Data Specification
-The dataset consists of 2,658 chairs represented by binary voxels, where a value of 1 indicates the object's surface at that position.
+The dataset consists of three categories of 3D shapes from the ShapeNet dataset: airplanes, chairs, and tables, with 2,658, 1,958, and 3,835 shapes for training in each category, respectively.
+Each shape is represented by a binary voxel, where a value of 1 indicates the object's surface at that position.
 To obtain the voxel data, we voxelize point clouds from the ShapeNet dataset.
-Run the following command to preprocess the data:
+Run the following commands to install required dependencies and to preprocess the data:

 ```
+pip install -r requirements.txt
 python load_data.py
 ```

 A 3D voxel visualization code is in `visualize.ipynb`.

 ## Tasks
-Your task is to implement a diffusion model that generates 3D voxels.
-You have the freedom to explore any methods or techniques to handle the hih-resolution data efficiently.
+Your task is to implement diffusion models that sample 3D voxels of the three categories.
+You can implement either a single class-conditioned model that can sample all categories or a separate unconditional model for each category.
+You can even convert the provided voxel data into any format, such as meshes or point clouds so that the network takes the converted 3D data as input. __The only requirement is that the final output of the model must be 3D voxels.__

 After implementing the model, run the evaluaiton code provided and report the results.
 Below are further details on the evaluation.

 ## Evaluation
-To assess quality and diversity of the generated samples, we follow Achlioptas et al. [1] and use Coverage (COV), Minimum Matching Distance (MMD), 1-Nearest Neighbor Accuracy (1-NNA), and Jensen-Shannon Divergence (JSD).
+To assess the quality and diversity of the generated samples, we follow Achlioptas et al. [1] and use Jensen-Shannon Divergence (JSD), Minimum Matching Distance (MMD), and Coverage (COV).

+JSD treats voxel sets as probability distributions over the 3D space, where each voxel grid represents the likelihood of being occupied.
+It then measures the Jensen-Shannon Divergence between the two input voxel sets, providing a similarity measure from the probabilistic perspective.
+In MMD and COV, we first compute the nearest neighbor in the reference set for each voxel in the sample set.
+COV evaluates the diversity of the samples by measuring how many voxels in the reference set are covered by the nearest neighbors from the sample set.
+On the other hand, MMD assesses the fidelity of the samples by calculating the distance between each voxel in the sample set and its corresponding nearest neighbor in the reference set.

-Sample 2,000 voxels using your model and save them in `.npy` format with a shape of `(2000, 128, 128, 128)`.
+__*For each category*__, sample 1,000 voxels using your model and save them in `.npy` format with a shape of `(1000, 128, 128, 128)`.
 At the end of the sampling process, discretize the values to either 0 or 1 by applying a threshold, setting the value to 1 if x > 0.5 and to 0 otherwise.
-Once the data is saved, run the following command to measure JSD:
+Once the data is saved, run the following command to measure JSD, MMD, and COV:

 ```
 python eval.py {PATH/TO/YOUR_SAMPLE_DATA.NPY}
 ```

+Note that the evaluation script may take around 30 minutes to complete.

 ## What to Submit
-In a single pdf file, report screenshots of your quantitative scores along with at least 8 visualization of your samples.
+In a single PDF file, report screenshots of your quantitative scores along with at least 8 visualization of your samples __for each category__.
 Compress your source code and the pdf file into a zip file and submit it.

 ## Acknowledgement